MatthewKrinn/UWB-Positioning-Unity/README.md

-# Acknowledgement
+# Acknowledgements:

-This repo is a clone of a project from July and August 2024 during my time as a Data Science / Software Engineer at Booz Allen Hamilton.
+This repo is a clone of an enterprise project from July and August 2024 during my time as a Data Science / Software Engineer at Booz Allen Hamilton.
 It was cloned with explicit permission from Booz Allen Hamilton.

 # Contributions: